openmainframeproject/project-template/GOVERNANCE.md

 # Overview

 This project aims to be governed in a transparent, accessible way for the benefit of the community.
-All participation in this project is open and not bound to corporate affilation.
+All participation in this project is open and not bound to corporate affiliation.
 Participants are bound to the project's [Code of Conduct](code_of_conduct.md).

 # Project roles